AWS Service Catalog Service Level Agreement

 AWS Service Catalog SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Service Catalog, or any other AWS Service Catalog performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Service Catalog; (ii) that result from any actions or inactions of you or any third party; (iii) that result from you not following the best practices described on the AWS Service Catalog documentation on the AWS site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension and termination of your right to use AWS Service Catalog in accordance with the Agreement (collectively, the “AWS Service Catalog SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Service Catalog, or any other AWS Service Catalog performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Service Catalog; (ii) that result from any actions or inactions of you; (iii) that result from you not following the best practices described on the AWS Service Catalog documentation on the AWS site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension and termination of your right to use AWS Service Catalog in accordance with the Agreement (collectively, the “AWS Service Catalog SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.